smart-data-models/dataModel.Transportation/SpecialRestriction/doc/spec.md

   "refRestrictedTrafficArea": "urn:ngsi-ld:SpecialRestriction:RestrictedTrafficArea:Milan:GeoJson:ds51-1"
 }
 ```
-#### SpecialRestriction NGSI V2 normalized Example
+#### SpecialRestriction NGSI-v2 normalized Example
-Here is an example of a SpecialRestriction in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a SpecialRestriction in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:RestrictedTrafficArea:Milan:SpecialRestriction:GeoJson:ds51-1",